- Sampler & vocoder

 Please note that any uploads or changes are committed only once you switch away from the sampler or to another sampler mode.
 Until that time, you can completely undo all changes made through the "Undo" in the context menu, which will restore the state of the sampler as it was before you entered it.

-Recording line level vs mic level
+Using a mic; recording line level vs mic level

 Mic level signal amplification and filtering is performed in the digital domain; a custom-designed digital filtering algorithm removes the interference after recording a slice.
-As a result, a short pause (dependent on the length of the sample) occurs after recording the sample.
+As a result, a short pause (dependent on the length of the sample) occurs after recording the sample ("wait").
 You will also notice all LEDs turn off during recording of mic-level sources; all unnecessary sub-systems are powered down to minimize noise and interference.

 Sampling mic-level input is mostly meant for getting voice recording/input on the device for further processing (for example via the vocoder, or using the voice recordings as material for pitch and time warping).
-You may find it less suited for recording ambient or non-voice sounds.
+You may find it less suited to recording ambient or non-voice sounds.
 A fixed 300Hz - 8000Hz bandpass filter is in place to remove non-voice related frequencies and rumble.

 You will typically find it is necessary to speak closely to the mic, almost touching the pop shield - much like a pro-singer of voiceover artist - to get the cleanest possible recording.
 The less the signal has to be amplified, the less noise will be present in the recording.

 Lastly, make sure your chosen mic is able (or TRS fixed-wired) to provide a stereo signal (e.g. has its signal on both the Tip and Ring).
+Other signal configurations will not work.

 You may also be interested in...

-- Disable autosave (under Boot modes)
+- 10/A2 Enable remote control expander mode (under Boot modes)

-- Patterns (under The very basics)
+- Songs (under The very basics)

-- Sampler
+- Sampler & vocoder

 - Adding samples via Wooveconnect